bitpicky/dbt-sugar/README.md

 [![Discord](https://img.shields.io/discord/752101657218908281?label=discord)](https://discord.gg/bUk4MVTcqW)

-:warning: **We're actively working on this tool and aim to have an MVP by January 1st** If you want to help out and join the party feel free to [create an issue](https://github.com/bitpicky/dbt-sugar/issues) or more fun :sparkles: join us on [Discord](https://discord.gg/bUk4MVTcqW)
+:warning: **We're actively working on this tool and aim to have an MVP arond the end of the winter holiday** If you want to help out and join the party feel free to [create an issue](https://github.com/bitpicky/dbt-sugar/issues) or more fun :sparkles: join us on [Discord](https://discord.gg/bUk4MVTcqW)

 # dbt-sugar :candy: